bluesky/tiled/docs/source/reference/authentication.md

 See {doc}`../explanations/security` for an overview.
 This page addresses technical details relevant to:

-- Client authentcation flow
+- Client authentication flow
 * Customizing the various lifetimes (timeouts) in the system
 * Horizontally scaling deployments

-## Client authentcation flow
+## Client authentication flow

 In this section we'll use the command-line HTTP client [httpie](https://httie.io/) and [jq](https://stedolan.github.io/jq/) to parse the JSON responses.

+Some Tiled servers handle credentials directly.
+Others refer the user to a web browser to authenticate with a third party (e.g. ORCID, Google) and return to Tiled with a token.
+We will demonstrate each in turn.

-We'll start a tiled server with a demo "toy" authentcation system to work against.
+To test the first kind, we'll start a tiled server with a demo "toy" authentication system to work against.
 Save the following `config.yml` and start a server like so.

 ```{eval-rst}
 .. literalinclude:: ../../../example_configs/toy_authentication.yml